 If your sitter profile was originally created and approved before March 1, 2016, you’ll take home 85% of earnings from each booking.

-How are Sit a Dog, Save a Life donations handled?
+How are donations through Sit a Dog, Save a Life handled?

-If you choose to donate, the percentage you specify will be deducted from your earnings on each booking you complete.
+The amount you choose to donate will be deducted from your earnings on each booking you complete.
 You’ll see this come through as part of Rover’s take rate.
 Rover will then make the donation on your behalf.

 You won’t be taxed for making donations.
 Your 1099 income will be less the amount you’ve donated.
 Donations made through Sit a Dog, Save a Life are not tax deductible because they are not included in your reported income.